 If I had to describe GW in one word, it would be "diverse."
 From the patient population to the resident physicians and faculty, GW has allowed me to interact with people from all over the world, offering such a broad array of perspectives.
 My own diverse background is valued and my ideas are nurtured.
 It is a place where I feel like I will grow and flourish during my residency training.
 GW is such a unique place that feels like home to me.
-Danya Anouti, M.D., PGY-1 (pictured above, left)
+Danya Anouti, M.D., PGY-III (pictured, left)

 I chose GW’s psychiatry program for multiple reasons – The program felt like a family with genuine camaraderie among not only the residents but also the faculty.
 Everyone I met was friendly and down-to-earth; the program provided a diverse community both inside and outside the hospital, which has always been important to me, and there was a great emphasis on and balance between both the science and the art of psychiatry in GW’s curriculum.
 At GW, the residents and faculty are dedicated to their patients as well as to each other, which creates a wonderfully positive and supportive learning environment.
 Plus, DC, as a city, has a lot to offer too!